-Sameer Kulkarni Continental Automotive Group

-Project Manager Karnataka, India

-Email: skulkar2@masonlive.gmu.edu

-Sameer Kulkarni graduated with a master's degree in operations research from George Mason University in the summer of 2011.
+Sameer Kulkarni Continental Automotive Group Project Manager Karnataka, India Email: skulkar2@masonlive.gmu.edu Sameer Kulkarni graduated with a Master's degree in operations research from George Mason University in the summer of 2011.
 He specialized in stochastic models.
 As a researcher, he worked as a graduate research assistant at the Center for Air Transportation Systems Research at George Mason University on an approximate dynamic programming approach to dynamic airspace configuration.
-He is a recipient of the Graduate Research Award for the academic year 2010 - 2011.
-His research paper was recently published in the TRR Journal, Vol.2266.
+Sameer is a recipient of the ACRP Graduate Research Award for the academic year 2010-2011; his research paper was recently published in the Transportation Research Record, Vol. 2266.
 Sameer is currently working as a project manager with the Continental Automotive Group in India in the Chassis and Safety Division.
 Continental Automotive Group is a leading auto component manufacturer with a global presence.
 His area of focus is mainly manufacturing process optimization, manufacturing cost optimization, lean manufacturing and project management.

-Fabrice Kunzi Massachusetts Institute of Technology
+Fabrice Kunzi Massachusetts Institute of Technology Ph.D.

-Ph.D.
-Candidate Cambridge, MA

-Email: kunzi@mit.edu

-Born and raised in Switzerland, Fabrice Kunzi was first exposed to the study of physics and applied mathematics when he enrolled at the University of North Dakota where he also obtained a commercial pilot license with an instrument flight and multi-engine rating.
-He graduated summa cum laude with a bachelor of science degree in mechanical engineering with minors in mathematics and professional flight.
+Cambridge, MA Email: kunzi@mit.edu Born and raised in Switzerland, Fabrice Kunzi was first exposed to the study of physics and applied mathematics when he enrolled at the University of North Dakota where he also obtained a commercial pilot license with an instrument flight and multi-engine rating.
+He graduated summa cum laude with a B.S. degree in mechanical engineering with minors in mathematics and professional flight.
 During the last two years of undergraduate study, he joined a team developing the International Space Station Agricultural Camera-a NASA sponsored project that designed a multi-spectral camera, which is currently operating onboard the ISS.
 As a graduate student at MIT, Fabrice focused on the technical implementation of ADS-B in the National Airspace System and how the various stakeholders will benefit from its introduction.
-The title of his master's thesis is "ADS-B Benefits to General Aviation and Barriers to Implementation."
-For his Ph.D.
-Thesis, he was part of the team that is developed the "Traffic Situation Awareness with Alerting" Automatic Dependent Surveillance Broadcast Application (ADS-B) for the FAA.
+The title of his Master's thesis is "ADS-B Benefits to General Aviation and Barriers to Implementation."
+For his Ph.D. thesis, he was part of the team that is developed the "Traffic Situation Awareness with Alerting" Automatic Dependent Surveillance Broadcast Application (ADS-B) for the FAA.
 TSAA is the first conflict alerting application that allows for reliable alerting in the airport environment without unacceptably high rates of nuisance alerts.
 The algorithms developed for TSAA currently serve as the basis and a means of compliance with the international certification standard for TSAA published by standards-setting bodies RTCA and EUROCAE.
 Fabrice now works at Aurora Flight Sciences as the airspace integration and operations research lead.

-Paulos A. Lakew Unison Consulting, Inc. Senior Consultant Mission Viejo, CA Email: plakew@uci.edu

-Paulos Lakew completed his Ph.D. in transportation science at UC Irvine's Institute of Transportation Studies.
-He wrote his dissertation on the determinants of airport traffic and on the cost structures of major U.S. freight integrators (FedEx Express and UPS Airlines).
-His research work also dealt with the employment impacts and price effects of airline delays and competition at U.S. airports.

-After completing his graduate studies, Paulos worked as a researcher and economist at the California Air Resources Board (ARB).
-At ARB, he analyzed the economic impacts of California's air quality and climate regulations related to transportation.
-Paulos is now transitioning to a career in aviation consulting at Unison Consulting.
-He will specialize in airport economics and finance.
+Paulos A. Lakew Unison Consulting, Inc. Director Mission Viejo, CA Email: pauloslakew@gmail.com Paulos Lakew completed his Ph.D. in transportation science at UC Irvine's Institute of Transportation Studies.
+He wrote his dissertation on the determinants of airport traffic and on the cost structures of major freight integrators (FedEx Express and UPS Airlines).
+His research work also dealt with airline delays and competition at U.S. airports.
+Paulos earned his Bachelor's degree in physics from Bard College.
+Paulos joined Unison's airport economics and finance practice in 2016.
+He specializes in developing forecasts of air traffic activity, rental car demand, parking demand and ground access mode choice.
+The forecasts he develops are key inputs to airport master plans and financial feasibility studies supporting the issuance of bonds to finance airport capital projects.
+Prior to Unison, Paulos was a researcher and economist at the California Air Resources Board.
+He worked under the Board's Chief Economist to provide economic analysis on a wide range of air quality and climate regulations.

-Paulos earned his bachelor's degree in physics from Bard College.
-During his transition to graduate school, he worked as a Gateways intern at Los Angeles International Airport's (LAX) Noise Management and Airports Development Divisions.